CoderDojoSaskatoon/getting-started/README.md

 Be careful, if you already have a folder named "getting-started" in your project folder you will get an error.

 ### Installing Homebrew
+Homebrew is a program that helps you install other applications you can use in your terminal.
+Before installing something, you might want to check if you have it already.
+You can usually check this on a Mac by running `which program-name` where "program-name" is the application you want to check.
+To check if you have Homebrew installed for example, run `which brew`.
+If you get a response like `/usr/local/bin/brew`, then you know that program is installed.
+If you get a response like `brew not found` then that program hasn't been installed yet.

+To install brew, run the command `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`